LOGO

 .Forecast...

-Solar activity is likely to be at moderate levels over 22-24 Sep with
+Solar activity is expected to continue at moderate

 =====================================================================